OXID-eSales/vat-tbe-services-documentation/intro.rst

 * :ref:`configuration:Marking a category as electronic products and assigning VAT rates`

-See also :ref:`extension:Highlight non-purchasable items in shopping cart`.
+See also :ref:`extension:Highlighting non-purchasable items in a shopping cart`.

 .. _oxdaka04: